michaelfoster/php-pack/README.md

 ## php-pack
-This script takes a PHP web application and attempts to compress it into a single file by creating a virtual filesystem.
+This script takes a PHP application and attempts to compress it into a single file by creating a virtual filesystem.

 Nowhere near stable, but it seems to work for quite a few things so far.